Day 1: Vail Ski Day

 Visit Vail Nordic Center

 Day off?
 Ha!
 Whereas gravity propelled you the first two days, on your “rest day,” you get to propel yourself.
 The Vail Nordic Center offers the best recreational return on investment in town.
-A daily trail pass costs just $8, and rentals range from $17 for a classic ski or snowshoe package to $22 for the skate ski package.
+A daily trail pass costs just $15, and rentals range from $22 for a classic ski or snowshoe package to $27 for the skate ski package.
 You’ll glide along blissfully groomed trails while staring up at the sawtooth skyline of the Gore Range.
-New to the sport?
-Sign up for a beginner lesson for $56, rental gear and trail pass included.

 Lunch at Up the Creek